 Braun v.
-NRG Yield, Inc. - On April 19, 2016, plaintiffs filed a purported class action lawsuit against NRG Yield, Inc. and against each current and former member of its board of directors individually in Kern County, CA. Plaintiffs allege various violations of the Securities Act due to the defendants' alleged failure to disclose material facts related to low wind production prior to the June 22, 2015 Class C common stock offering.
+NRG Yield, Inc. - On April 19, 2016, plaintiffs filed a purported class action lawsuit against NRG Yield, Inc. and against each current and former member of its board of directors individually in California Superior Court in Kern County, CA. Plaintiffs allege various violations of the Securities Act due to the defendants' alleged failure to disclose material facts related to low wind production prior to the Company's June 22, 2015 Class C common stock offering.
 Plaintiffs seek compensatory damages, rescission, attorney's fees and costs.
+On August 3, 2016, the court approved a stipulation entered into by the parties.
+The stipulation provides that the plaintiffs will file an amended complaint by August 19, 2016.
+The Defendants need to file a responsive pleading by October 18, 2016.